Aetherinox/pause-windows-updates/README.md

 This is why we offer the `.reg` registry alternative for users who do not wish to grant elevated permissions to a script.
 The downside to the `.reg` file is that it does not do nearly as much as the .bat file.
 Both will enable / disable Windows Updates, but the .bat file contains a lot more functionality if you want to take a deeper dive into what your system has.
 The choice is yours.

 The point of this project is to make life easier, and re-gain at least some minimal amount of control with your system.
-The scripts contain anything other than what they say they do, and it will stay that way.
+The scripts do not contain anything other than what is described in this documentation, and it will stay that way.

 <br />